trevorsandy/lpub3d/builds/utilities/README.md

 ### ___________ BUILD FROM SOURCE INSTRUCTIONS  ___________

-If you would like to compile LPub3D, these notes might help you.
+If you would like to create your own LPub3D install package, these notes might be helpful.

 #### ___________ MAC: BUILD OSX ‘DMG’ PACKAGE ___________

-**NOTE** *CreateDmg.sh uses a non-native 3-rd party application to perform final packaging tasks* *https://github.com/LinusU/node-appdmg.git supports automated dmg packaging.
+**NOTE** *The build script CreateDmg.sh uses the non-native 3-rd party application [node-appdmg][appdmg] to perform final packaging tasks.
+If you will use the steps below to build LPub3D for OSX, be sure to install node-appdmg prior.*

 - [ ] 1. enter executable directory
-$ cd ~/Projects/lpub3d/builds/osx
+`$ cd ~/Projects/lpub3d/builds/osx`
 - [ ] 2. execute package script
-$ ./CreateDmg.sh [<version>]
+`$ ./CreateDmg.sh <version>`

-**NOTE** *For Linux Distributions, LPub3D requires Qt5 to build successfully so you must have this* *version of Qt or higher installed and configured in QtChooser.
+**NOTE** *For Linux Distributions, LPub3D requires Qt5 to build successfully so you must have this version of Qt or higher installed and configured in QtChooser.
 I used Qt 5.5.1.
-On Ubuntu, if Qt5* *is not already bundled in your environment, you can install using `$ sudo apt-get install qtbase5-dev`.*
+On Ubuntu, if Qt5 is not already bundled in your environment, you can install using* `$ sudo apt-get install qtbase5-dev`.

 #### ___________ LINUX: BUILD UBUNTU/DEBIAN 'DEB' PACKAGE ___________